maurijlozano/CUBACR/readme.md

 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.
 Additionally, in order to run in ubuntu some lines of the code must be modified (See CUBES page.
 Modified files are provided with CUBES)
 - a local installation of [codonw](http://codonw.sourceforge.net/).
 - [phylip](http://evolution.genetics.washington.edu/phylip.html) package for the tRNA tree generation.
 Can be installed from the linux repository.
 - [R-project] (https://www.r-project.org/) software with the following libraries: stringr, plyr, tidyr, ggplot2, ggrepel, ggthemes, ggpmisc, ggsignif, ggpubr, data.table, naturalsort, tidyr, agricolae, pheatmap, ape, tAI, doParallel, doRNG, ade4, phytools.
+### Additional requirements for CUBACR-CT
+- [codonPhyML] (https://sourceforge.net/projects/codonphyml/). codonPhyML uses Markovian codon models of evolution in phylogeny reconstruction.
+- [Modeltest-ng](https://github.com/ddarriba/modeltest).
+ModelTest-NG is a tool for selecting the best-fit model of evolution for DNA and protein alignments.
+ModelTest-NG supersedes jModelTest and ProtTest in one single tool, with graphical and command console interfaces.
+- [PAML4](http://abacus.gene.ucl.ac.uk/software/paml.html).
+PAML is a package of programs for phylogenetic analyses of DNA or protein sequences using maximum likelihood.

 The main script of this package is **cCvsE.sh**